DamoSWL/STC-Project/README.md

 # STC-Project
-embeded programming project on embeded system of STC
+embeded system programming project on STC, one prevailing Microcontroller based on structure of C51 in China